Pre-departure beverages are routine in business class, but this was the only flight I’ve been on where the service included a pre-departure meal.

-As the photo of first class shows, the blanket and pillow in business class was the same as the blanket and pillow given in first class.
+As the photo of first class shows, the blanket and pillow in business class was the same as the blanket and pillow given in first class on this flight.

 The flight attendants said that “dessert” would be the meal service on this flight and that the only alcoholic beverages were wine, beer and champagne.
 Given my experience with “breakfast” on the flight from JFK, there was no telling what “dessert” would be.

 Once boarding was complete, we continued to sit at the remote stand.
 Then the pilot made an announcement in Chinese.
-There was no english or thai translation.
+Contrary to Skyteam policy, there was no english or thai translation.
 I asked a flight attendant what was said.
 She replied that air traffic congestion would delay the departure by at least 40 minutes and that dessert would be served before takeoff.

 In China, delays and even cancellations due to air traffic congestion are common.
 The military controls the vast majority of the airspace leaving only small portions available to what will soon be the world’s largest civil aviation market.

 Before the meal was served, a woman was moved to the first class cabin from some seat behind me.
 I do not know if she paid the upgrade fee or was given a seat upfront for another reason.

 The meal service began with linen for the tray table, a moist, warm towel, packaged nuts and beverages.And then dessert.

-The climb to our initial cruise altitude, 34,000 feet, and turn to a southwesterly heading was smooth and uneventful.
+The climb to our initial cruise altitude flight level 340, 34,000 feet, and turn to a southwesterly heading was smooth and uneventful.

 Serving the”meal” before departure was a good idea because there would be no need to disturb the passengers during the flight.
 Many went to sleep immediately or watched movies.
 I was able to do some more brushing up on the Berlitz World Traveler system.

 Over Hainan Island I felt the aircraft change course.
 When the autopilot changes course, the turn is usually imperceptible.
-I suspected that weather may have caused the pilots to take over and change course.
+I suspected that weather may have caused the pilots to take control and change course.
 Not long after the course change my suspicions were confirmed.
-Clouds above the Gulf of Tonkin were being illuminated by lightning that was nearly continuous.
+Lightning was illuminating clouds above the Gulf of Tonkin with flashes that were nearly continuous.

 These were very active thunderstorms — nature’s version of shock and awe — with cloud tops approaching our altitude of 36,000 feet.
 The pilots gave these cells a wide berth and stayed out of the area of turbulence.
 I made sure my seat belt was fastened though.